Lvchangze/lvchangze.github.io/_pages/about.md

 My research interests cover **Brain-inspired Computing** and **Large Language Models**.
 I am currently working on **Spiking Neural Networks for Sequential Tasks**, which includes natural language processing and time series analysis.

-First-author Publications: ICLR 2023, ICML 2024.
+First-author Publications: ICLR 2023, ICML 2024, NeurIPS 2024.

 Co-author Publications: EMNLP, ACL.

 I serve as the reviewer for conferences (ICLR 2025, NeurIPS 2024) and journals (Neural Networks).

 # 🔥 News
+- *2024.09*: &nbsp;🎉🎉 One paper on positional encoding for SNNs was accepted by **NeurIPS-2024-Spotlight**!
 - *2024.09*: &nbsp;🎉🎉 Two papers on RAG and LLM safety were accepted by **EMNLP-2024-Main/Findings**!
 - *2024.05*: &nbsp;🎉🎉 Two papers on LLM alignment and PEFT were accepted by **ACL-2024-Main**!
 - *2024.05*: &nbsp;🎉🎉 One paper on time-series forecasting with spiking neural networks was accepted by **ICML-2024**!